gtl-madhav/MongoDB/README.md

   * **Documents** are associated with **dynamic schemas**.
   * The **benefit of having dynamic schemas** is that a document in a **single collection does not have to possess the same structure or fields**.
   * Also, the **common fields in a collection’s document can have varied types of data**.

+### BSON and MongoDB

+  * BSON is a binary-encoded serialization of JSON-like documents and is designed to be lightweight, traversable, and efficient.
+  * BSON, like JSON, supports the embedding of objects and arrays within other objects and arrays.
+  * MongoDB uses BSON as the data storage and network transfer format for its documents.

 ###  What makes it different from RDBMS?